pragma-/Plang/README.md

 String | "" | false
 String | not "" | true

-Converting from `Boolean` with value B to type T produces a T with the following values:

-Value of Boolean | To Type T | Value of T
+From Boolean Value | To Type | Resulting Type Value
 --- | --- | ---
 any value | Null | null
 true | Null | null